bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    **biotoolsSchema syntax**

-   The version has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, period, comma, dash, colon, plus symbol, semicolon and parentheses.
+   - the version has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, period, comma, dash, colon, plus symbol, semicolon and parentheses.
+   - line feeds, carriage returns, tabs, leading and trailing spaces, and multiple spaces are not allowed / will be removed.

 .. important::
    Care is needed to ensure annotations correspond to the indicated tool version.